 This clause describes the procedure for an AE or a CSE to initiate the creation of an announced resource.

-Figure 10.2.18.1-1 depicts how creation of and announced resource is initiated (clause 10.2.18.1) and the announced resource is created on an announcement target CSE (clause 10.2.18.4).
+Figure 10.2.18.1-1 depicts how creation of an announced resource is initiated (clause 10.2.18.1) and how the announced resource is created on an announcement target CSE (clause 10.2.18.4).

 Figure 10.2.18.1-1: Announced resource CREATE procedures